rohanshiloh/haskell-code/README.md

  - ghci: Interactive environment for testing and debugging.
  - runghc & runhaskell: Non-interactive, used to execute Haskell scripts directly without creating a compiled binary.
  - or use this command: `stack runghc hello.hs` NO CAREFUL - it will try to upgrade before execution !!
- - or use this command: `cabal run hello.hs`    NO CAREFUL - it will try to upgrade before execution !!
+ - or use this command: `cabal run hello.hs`    NO CAREFUL - this doesn't work

 > [!WARNING]
-> Running any stack command will try to install/upgrade
+> Running any stack command will try to install/upgrade? maybe not if there is a stack.yaml file in the project?
-> this is for initializing a package?
+> this is for initializing a package but don't run if there is already a stack.ayml file available
 > stack init --force linear-regression
+> stack clean
+> stack build
->
+> stack run

+### Notes for Running the linear-regression Project
+1. `stack init --force linear-regression` this is not be necessary if there is already a stack.yaml file
+2. FOR ERROR: HLS does not support GHC 9.8.4 yet.
+  - use LTS Haskell 21.24 (ghc-9.4.8)
+  - stack.yaml: `snapshot: lts-21.24`
+  or\
+  - Control whether we use the GHC we find on the path: `stack.yaml: system-ghc: true`
+3. `stack init --force linear-regression` will overwrite the existing stack.yaml and choose its own resolver
+  - you want to use the resolver `lts-21.24` for `ghc-9.4.8`
+  - or one of the other `ghc-9.4.8` resolvers from here: https://www.stackage.org/snapshots?page=10
+4. Build & Run & Clean & Re-Run
+  1. `stack clean` : deletes build artefacts for all project packages - run this to re-build
+  2. `stack build` : build locally
+  3. `stack run`

  ## Haskell Version Management
  - `cd ~/.ghcup/`